LangGraph Pipeline Example

 LLM Configuration

-Mock mode runs without any API key, showing realistic example outputs for the scientific workflow.
+Supports OpenAI, FIRST (HPC inference), Ollama (local), or mock mode.
+Mock mode shows realistic example outputs for the scientific workflow.

 Why LangGraph?